PrettyR/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-12. File type.
-I will write a script that prints the type of the file named.
+13. We are symbols, and inhabits symbols.
+I will create a symolic link in my current working directory.